Kayako Saeki: Japanese timeline

-In the (Ju-on timeline), as revealed in the official novel written by Kei Ohishi, both of Saeki's parents were present highly neglectful, causing her to feel depressed and lonely.
+In the (Ju-on timeline), as revealed in the official novel written by Kei Ohishi, both of Saeki's parents were absent and highly neglectful, causing her to feel depressed and lonely.

 Kayako spent most of her free time with her cat Kuro and was highly anti-social.
 In the first installment of the Ju-on franchise (Ju-on: The Curse), Kobayashi's wife Manami [sic] remarks that she remembers Kayako from college and that she found her "creepy".
 Kayako became highly jealous of Manami and even tried to curse her but failed and eventually gave up.
 When she attends university, she meets Shunsuke Kobayashi, with whom she falls deeply in love.
 After the accidental deaths of her parents which did not seem to faze her, Kayako marries Takeo Saeki, the only person who understands and cares for her, and together, they have a son named Toshio.
 By now, Kobayashi is Toshio's school teacher, and she falls in love with him again.

 She writes of her feelings for him in the journal she kept all her life; in most variations of the story, Takeo ends up finding and reading her diary.
 He becomes obsessed with the idea that Kayako is cheating on him with his son's teacher – or worse, Toshio could not be his son, but Kobayashi's.
 When she gets home that day, he violently attacks her upstairs, pushing her against the wall.
 Toshio is in his bedroom drawing and hears the noise and coming outside, watches the violence which is occurring below through the banisters.
 Kayako tries to run away while Takeo chases her, but he pushes her down.
 She sprains her ankle, stumbles, and falls, and has to go down their house stairs by crawling.
 After much effort, she makes it to the front door, only to find Takeo slowly walking behind her, watching her suffer.
 He then snaps her neck to a 90-degree angle and crushes her throat, takes her to their bedroom, and puts her in a trash bag.
 Kayako is still alive, but paralyzed, capable only of letting out a croaking moan.
 Takeo stabs her multiple times (an event that is not shown explicitly in either Ju-On: The Grudge or The Grudge, but is heavily hinted at, as Takeo is shown lowering a box cutter to her face in the former and dragging her bloody body in the latter).
 Then, he puts her body in the far corner of the attic, through an attic door in the ceiling of their bedroom closet.

 After her death, she becomes an Onryō because of the painful and torturous nature of her death.
 In the novel, her spirit first claimed Toshio, possibly to save him.
 In the American films, Toshio is drowned by his father in the bathtub along with his pet cat.